JonasKellerer/motivsearch/README.md

 This project is developed for Linux distributions.
 It may also work on other systems, since it runs Python scripts.
-For this project you need Python 3 and MuseScore 3.
+For this project you need Python 3.10 and MuseScore 4.6.2.
+It might run with other versions, but was not tested.

 We use [uv](https://docs.astral.sh/uv/) to install packages and handle the python version.
 To install the necessary Python packages, run: